 Taxpayers may file protective claims before the expiration of the statute of limitations to preserve their right to make a claim for refund.
 This can be very important if your claim for refund is contingent upon an IRS audit or Tax Court matter so that you do not lose your right to obtain a refund.

-If you have questions regarding a claim for refund, contact a Los Angeles IRS refund claim tax attorney today for a free consultation.
+If you have questions regarding a claim for refund, contact a Los Angeles tax attorney today for a free consultation.
+If received an IRS audit letter, a tax attorney can help you through the audit process.